pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1063 Meaningless Things

+Today I have see some code without form, I don't know how says this code make some strange things, I think that if you don't expand your knowledge  you can finish cutting wood with a soccer ball.

 ##### Day 1062 Without Power

 Today in my house the power failed for a couple of hours and the bad thing is that I was on